SAP/luigi/docs/general-settings.md

 ```
 > **NOTE:** You can translate Luigi internal messages by providing translation for [these keys](../core/src/utilities/defaultLuigiTranslationTable.js).
 * **customSandboxRules** is an array of custom rules for the content in the iframe.
 You can extend the [Luigi default sandbox rules](https://github.com/SAP/luigi/blob/af1deebb392dcec6490f72576e32eb5853a894bc/core/src/utilities/helpers/iframe-helpers.js#L140) by adding further rules.
+* **allowRules** is an array of rules for the content in the iframe, managed by "allow" attribute.
+You can use one or more rules by adding them in the array(e.g. `allowRules: ['microphone', 'camera']`).
+Be aware that this mechanism requires the browser to support [Feature Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Feature_Policy).
 * **appLoadingIndicator.hideAutomatically** allows you to disable automatic hiding of the app loading indicator, which is enabled by default in case the app loading indicator is being used.
 Take a look at the [App loading indicator](luigi-ux-features.md#app-loading-indicator) section on how to use this feature.